Using Technology to facilitate meetings in a geographically dispersed and complex environment solves many challenges.

 Scheduling a Single or Series of Meetings

-- Provide an agenda and the expected outcome of the meeting: Agendas and expected outcomes will provide participants context to the discussion and enough information to prepare in advance to use the meeting time productively and effectively.
+- Provide an agenda and the expected outcome of the meeting: Agendas and expected outcomes will provide participants context to the discussion and enough information to prepare in advance to use the meeting time (their time and your time) productively and effectively

-- Use the Scheduling Assistant to identify an appropriate time and location for the meeting: The scheduling agent will identify availability to ensure desired attendees are able to attend.
+- Use the Scheduling Assistant to identify an appropriate time and location for the meeting: The scheduling agent will identify availability to ensure desired attendees are able to attend, sending invites and creating conflicts in people’s schedules will result in attendees not being present

-- Send Links, not attachments to meetings when you can share via OneDrive for Business, Teams, and SharePoint: Sending attachments means updating invitations and sending multiple copies, it means a static document that is not intended to be updated.
-Inserting a Link to a meeting invite allows for a single source of truth and less management for your meeting.
-Try using OneNote to document specific agendas and capture of information over a series of meetings.
+- Send Modern Attachments, not attachments to meetings when you can share via OneDrive for Business, Teams, and SharePoint: Sending attachments means updating invitations and sending multiple copies, it means a static document that is not intended to be updated.
+Inserting a Link to a meeting invite allows for a single source of truth and won’t require redistribution of content in the event of an update

 Virtual Meetings (using Microsoft Teams)